 The available historical earthquake catalogs are too short to validate our results for periods of more than a few hundred years.
 On this issue, paleoseismic data, that is, the geologic record of ancient earthquakes, can help.
 Along the Cascadia subduction zone in the U.S. Pacific Northwest, the paleoseismic studies have unearthed an approximate 10,000-year history of great earthquakes.
 We will discuss how to use those data to further constrain our results in part two of this article in the next issue of Reason.

-1Black swan is a metaphor, developed by Nassim Nicholas Taleb in his 2007 book, The Black Swan, to describe an event that is considered rare and unpredictable, has a has a massive impact, but is retrospectively predictable.
+1Black swan is a metaphor, developed by Nassim Nicholas Taleb in his 2007 book, The Black Swan, to describe an event that is considered rare and unpredictable, has a massive impact, but is retrospectively predictable.

 Yufang Rong, Ph.D., is a senior research scientist at FM Global.